toggledbits/Sonos-Vera/README.md

 ### Installation on Vera (manually)

-**If you have the Sonos plugin version 1.4 installed from the Vera App/Plugin Marketplace (with or without patches), you must uninstall the plugin first.
-See "Uninstalling the Last Released Version" below.**
+**If you have the Sonos plugin version 1.4 or earlier installed from the Vera App/Plugin Marketplace (with or without additional patches), you must uninstall the plugin first.
+See "Uninstalling the Last Released Version" below.** If you're not sure, go there for instructions on how to check.

 1. Go to [the Github repository for the project](https://github.com/toggledbits/Sonos-Vera).
 2. Click the green "Clone or download" button and choose "Download ZIP".
 Save the ZIP file somewhere.